OpenGamma/RouteMap/README.md

     // however, we could be using any other library (or no library!) and we could create a hash polling function, etc.
     $(function () {
         var routes = window.RouteMap, rules, rule;
-        // set up window listener and initial fire
-        $(window).bind('hashchange', routes.handler);
-        $(routes.handler); // in addition to binding hash change events to window, also fire it onload
         // add some rules
         rules = {
             load_main:      {route: '/',        method: 'load_main'},